Executive Branch of Colombia

 The Executive Branch of Government in Colombia is one of the three branches of the government of Colombia under the Constitutional provision of separation of powers.
-The executive branch is led by the President of Colombia (elected by popular vote for a 4-year term) and its collaborating institutions; mainly the Council of Ministers (including Military and law enforcement agencies) and administrative departments supporting the executive branch (appointed by the president).
+The executive branch consists of the President of Colombia (elected by popular vote for a 4-year term) and its collaborating institutions; mainly the Council of Ministers (including Military and law enforcement agencies) and administrative departments supporting the executive branch (appointed by the president).

-Each department (province) is led by a "department governor" with derogatory functions from the President of Colombia to govern in its respective department.
+Each department (province) is led by a "department governor" with delegatory functions from the President of Colombia to govern in its respective department.
 Governors are elected representative of the municipalities that form a department.
 Each governor also appoints a local cabinet; the "department secretaries" to support its governing duties.

-Furthermore, each municipality in Colombia is governed by a mayor (alcalde), which in turn derogates for the president of Colombia and the department governor within its municipal jurisdiction.
+Furthermore, each municipality in Colombia is governed by a mayor (alcalde), which in turn delegates for the president of Colombia and the department governor within its municipal jurisdiction.